devleaks/cockpitdecks-docs/docs/Button.md

 A button definition can have a `set-dataref` attribute that points at a Dataref name.

-If present, Cockpitdecks will set the value of that dataref to the value of the button.
+If present, Cockpitdecks will set the value of that dataref to the value of the button each time the value of the button changes.

 Here is example of use.
 If a button has a activation type of `updown` with let us say 3 stops, the value of the button can be 0, 1, or 2.
 Each time the user presses the button the value of the button cycles between those three values.